FUCHURE EARTH

 Enables communities to co-create preferred futures by exploring diverse scenarios, surfacing shared aspirations, and forming a compelling vision aligned with local values, resilience goals, and regenerative potential.

-Supports communities to reflect on and evaluate regenerative initiatives through the lens of vitality, viability, and evolution, ensuring alignment with ecological, cultural, and social priorities while guiding long-term direction.
+Supports communities to reflect on and evaluate regenerative initiatives through the lens of Vitality, Viability, and Evolution, ensuring alignment with ecological, cultural, and social priorities while guiding long-term direction.

 Developed through a series of community workshops and deliberative processes, Bruny 2044 supported residents to explore the future of tourism, land, and livelihoods on their own terms.
 Using R³ as a guiding structure, the process prioritised listening across difference, acknowledging ecological limits, and strengthening shared responsibility.